fodorbalint/PathMaker/readme0.md

 <img src="References/0821_1.svg" width="5" />

-- A 2 x 3 empty area next to the live end that is walled by three sides (2-3-2 long) will have a future line going through along the walls.
+- A 2&nbsp;x&nbsp;3 empty area next to the live end that is walled by three sides (2-3-2 long) will have a future line going through along the walls.
 At the wall next to the main line, its direction is the opposite of the main line, meaning it will go from (3,2) upwards whereas the main line just took a step downwards.
 How the middle field will be filled is not yet known.
 Either the near end (the one the main line will go through first) or the far end can fill it.

 <img src="References/0821_2.svg" width="5" />

-- A 2 x 2 empty area next to the live end that is walled by three sides (2-2-2 long) will have a future line going through along the walls.
+- A 2&nbsp;x&nbsp;2 empty area next to the live end that is walled by three sides (2-2-2 long) will have a future line going through along the walls.
 In this example, the far end is already extended by one step as it had only one option to move.

 <!---->